Cibiv/Teaser/README.md

 Getting started with Teaser takes just a few minutes.
 The following sections contain possible next steps for beginners and advanced users.

 ## Example Report
 For every benchmark Teaser generates an interactive HTML report summarizing the accuracy and performance of each mapper.
+A good way to get an overview of some of the features of Teaser could be to browse such a report.
 In the following example, Teaser was used to test five mappers on a D. melanogaster Ion Torrent resequencing data set:

 http://teaser.cibiv.univie.ac.at/static/dataset_gallery/D3_n.html